 Loved this part of town not mentioned in any of the guides.
 It’s the museum quarter and the modern part of the city.
-This building is known as the “Square Colosseum” and it’s Fendi headquarters.
+This building is known as the “Square Colosseum” and it’s the headquarters for a fashion designer.

-The light!
-Probably this is what impressed me the most of Italy; when the light is right, everything looks like it’s coming straight out of a painting.
+That light!
+This is what impressed me the most of Italy; when the light is right, everything looks like it’s coming straight out of a painting.

-Crowds and garbage disrupt any charm a city has.
+Crowds and garbage disrupt the charm of the city.

 The beautiful scenery of Trastevere.
-Besides the neighbourhood where we were staying, this is the part of Roma that I enjoyed the most.
-No tourist traps, peaceful and quiet and equally picturesque.
+This is the part of Roma that I enjoyed the most.
+No tourist traps, peaceful and quiet and super-picturesque.

 Last day in Roma, I came just to get a picture like this.
 Apparently, this is illegal.

-Hope you like my point of view of the eternal city.
+Hope you like my snaps of the eternal city.